Legacy of Leonid Brezhnev: Immediate legacy

 When Leonid Brezhnev died on 10 November 1982 Yuri Andropov was elected chairman of the committee in charge of managing his funeral.
 According to Time magazine Brezhnev's death was mourned by the majority of Soviet citizens.
 First World commentators saw this as proof that Andropov would become Brezhnev's successor as general secretary.
-The political corruption which had grown considerably during Brezhnev's tenure had become a major problem to the Soviet Union's economic development by the 1980s.
+Corruption in the Soviet Union which had grown considerably during Brezhnev's tenure had become a major problem to the Soviet Union's economic development by the 1980s.
 In response Andropov initiated a nationwide anti-corruption campaign.
 Andropov believed that the Soviet economy would possibly recover if the Soviet Government was able to increase social discipline amongst workers.
 Brezhnev's regime was also criticised for ideological laxness and self-indulgence.
 The gerontocracy established by Brezhnev was slowly phased out by Andropov, and new recruits were appointed to the Party "centre", such as future Premier Nikolai Ryzhkov and Chief Ideologue Yegor Ligachev.
 Soviet foreign policy had also gone awry during Brezhnev's last years, and by June 1982, just before his death, Ronald Reagan classified the Soviet Union as an "Evil Empire".
 This hardline diplomatic stance did not wither away before Mikhail Gorbachev initiated the "New Thinking".
 Support for Marxism–Leninism continued to be evident amongst the Soviet people, however, its base of support slowly withered during the Brezhnev Era.
 The Soviet people still remained wary of such concepts as liberal democracy and multi-party systems, and because of it, Marxism–Leninism remained the leading belief in the country.
 Due to the large military buildup of the 1960s the Soviet Union was able to consolidate itself as a superpower during Brezhnev's rule.